• Home

 JI WANG

 How do we know if a planet is too light or too dense to be habitable to the life as we know on Earth?
 Moreover, do exoplanets in the habitable zone have a similar internal structure and chemical composition to that of Earth?
 I am collaborating with Earth Scientists to answer these questions.
 The figure below shows the density of about a dozen planets.
-This is from a nice work from Joe Schulze, a graduate student at OSU in the School of Earth Science.
+This is from a nice work from Joe Schulze.

 Picture